 The questions are half the battle.
 Here's what I learned about running the meeting itself:

 Keep it under 15 minutes.
 If your morning meeting routinely runs over 15 minutes, you're either asking too many questions or allowing too-long answers.
 Pick 1-2 questions per day, not 5.
 I used to try to fit three different question types into one standup.
 It always ran over, and people started dreading it.
+I'll be honest: I still run over more than I'd like, usually because I'm the one who can't resist a follow-up.
+Knowing the rule and keeping to it turn out to be different skills.

 Make participation voluntary.
 Forced answers kill authenticity.
 "Anyone want to start?" beats going around the room one by one.
 The people with something meaningful to say will speak up.
 And the ones who are just listening?
-They're still getting value — they just don't need to perform to prove it.
+They're still getting value.
+They just don't need to perform to prove it.

 End with one sentence of clarity.
 Before hanging up: "So Miguel is blocked on the API specs, and we're all focused on the launch.
 Anything else?"
 Ten seconds.
 Ensures everyone leaves aligned.